Asymmetry-aware Scalable Locking: Design of

-\textbf{Usage model.} Using \design{} is simple and straightforward.
-By leveraging weak-symbol replacement, \design{} redirects the invocations to pthread\_mutex\_lock transparently.
-Thus, applications that use pthread\_mutex\_lock only need to link with \design{} and, if latency-critical, add few lines of code to annotate the latency requirement (non-latency-critical applications can benefit from \design{} without modifications). \design{} provides two intuitive interfaces to annotate the latency SLO of a certain code block (named as an \textit{epoch}), including \texttt{epoch\_start} and \texttt{epoch\_end}.
-Each epoch has a unique epoch id, which should be passed as an argument (e.g., 5 in Figure~\ref{fig:ch3_usage}).
-The \texttt{epoch\_id} is statically given by programmers, which can be further managed by \design{} simply through a global counter. \texttt{epoch\_end} takes another argument, which specifies the latency SLO of the epoch in nanoseconds (e.g., 1000 means the epoch's latency SLO is 1us in Figure~\ref{fig:ch3_usage}). \design{} does not restrict both the number of locks and how the lock is used in an epoch.
-Thus, programmers can mark a coarse-grained latency SLO (e.g., request handler in Figure~\ref{fig:ch3_usage}).
+\textbf{Usage model.} \design{} is easy-to-use.
+As shown in Figure~\ref{fig:ch3_usage}, \design{} provides \textbf{two intuitive interfaces} to annotate the latency SLO of a certain code block (named as an \textit{epoch}), including \texttt{epoch\_start} and \texttt{epoch\_end}.
+Each epoch has a unique epoch id, which is statically given by programmers and should be passed as an argument (e.g., 5 in Figure~\ref{fig:ch3_usage}). \texttt{epoch\_end} takes another argument, which specifies the latency SLO of the epoch in nanoseconds (e.g., 1000 means the epoch's latency SLO is 1$\mu$s in Figure~\ref{fig:ch3_usage}). \design{} does not restrict either the number of locks or how the lock is used in an epoch.
+Thus, programmers can directly mark a coarse-grained latency SLO without dividing (e.g., the whole request handler in Figure~\ref{fig:ch3_usage}) and create as many epochs as needed. \design{} leverages weak-symbol replacement to redirect the invocations of pthread\_mutex\_lock transparently.
+Therefore, no other modification is required.

-\textbf{Human efforts.} For latency-critical applications, annotating applications' \textbf{existing} coarse-grained SLOs is the \textbf{only} required effort to use \design{}.
-Such SLOs are defined according to the actual latency target and are commonly available in both practice (e.g., an interactive app may have an SLO of 16.6ms to satisfy the 60Hz frame rate requirement) and research (e.g., ~\cite{mittos} attaches latency SLO to syscalls, ~\cite{AndrewCake} marks the latency SLO of storage system operations).
-For those without clear SLOs, LibASL provides a profiling tool that generates a latency-throughput graph (see \textit{Variant SLOs} figures in Section~\ref{sec:eval}) and helps developers choose suitable SLOs.
-For non-latency-critical applications, LibASL can be transparently used with no SLO.
+\design{} can be used in various applications to improve the scalability under AMP with minimal effort.

-\textbf{Usage scenarios.} Improving systems' throughput without violating the latency SLO is always preferred~\cite{WorkloadCompactor,dvfs,AndrewCake,Elfen-Scheduling}.
-By using \design{} to achieve higher throughput, service providers can consolidate more requests into fewer servers for cost and energy efficiency without breaking the service-level agreement; user-interference applications can run faster without compromising user experience.
+\begin{itemize} \item For latency-critical applications, annotating their existing coarse-grained SLOs is the \textbf{only} required effort to use \design{}.
+No other knowledge is required.
+Such SLOs are defined according to actual latency targets and are commonly available in practice.
+For example, an interactive app has an SLO of 16.6ms to satisfy the 60Hz frame-rate requirement. \item For applications without clear SLOs, \design{} provides a profiling tool that generates a latency-throughput graph (e.g., Figure~\ref{fig:ch4_exp2}) to help choose suitable SLOs.
+The graph is generated by automatically iterating different SLO settings inside a given SLO range. \item Non-latency-critical applications can transparently use \design{} with no SLO. \design{} directly uses a default (fairly loose) reorder time window to maximize the throughput without causing starvation. \end{itemize}